How to save money and stay warm this season

 By filling up your mug of choice with cold water and pouring it into an empty kettle to boil, you can make sure nothing has gone to waste.

 6. Turn it off

 With the sun rising earlier and setting later, use this as an opportunity to flick the light switch on a little later than you normally would.
 But don't forget to turn it off again.

 Huge savings can be made from the simple task of turning lights off in unoccupied rooms, and you can take it one step further by switching them off completely.
-Alternatively, consider purchasing some energy saving LED lightbulbs – according to the Energy Saving Trust they could save an average household £35 a year and can last loads longer than other bulbs!
+Alternatively, consider purchasing some energy saving LED lightbulbs – according to Which? one LED bulb could save you about £180 over its lifetime (which is loads longer than other bulbs')!

 7. Switch it up

 You've probably been using a large amount of energy in your home recently, so make sure you’re getting the best possible price from your provider.
 You could save this season by checking comparison sites and switching to a better deal.
 Many providers now also offer 100% renewable energy tariffs, which can make a huge contribution to reducing your carbon footprint.